kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 <todo>* History of big data</todo>

 ## Traditional ETL and Business Intelligence
 For many years, ETL (Extract, Transform and Load) is the mainstrem procedure for business intelligence and data analysis.
-The objective of ETL is to extract data from source system, apply some transformation, and finally load into target data store.
+The objective of ETL is to extract data from source system, apply some transformation, and finally load into target datastore.
 However traditional ETL systems are limited by their scalability and fault tolerent ability.
 According to a report presented in 2017 by IDC<ref>https://www.seagate.com/files/www-content/our-story/trends/files/idc-seagate-dataage-whitepaper.pdf</ref>the global data volume will grow expronentially from 33 zettabytes in 2018 to 175 zettabytes by 2025.
 IDC also forecasts that we will have 150 billions devices connected globally by 2025.
 And real-time data will account for around 30 percents of the global data.
 Traditional ETL can't process this huge volume of data in acceptable time.
 We demand for a system that's able to distribute computations to thousands of machines and runs parallely.

 ## MapReduce
 <ref>https://dl.gi.de/bitstream/handle/20.500.12116/20456/327.pdf?sequence=1</ref>